Skulduggery Pleasant (novel): Stephanie Edgley (Valkyrie Cain)

 Though possessing no immediately obvious special abilities, other than fundamental running, swimming, and fighting instincts which help her out of trouble at the outset of the novel, Stephanie later learns she is a descendant of the Last of the Ancients, who was one of the first to discover magic.
 She begins to develop her magic skills, manipulating air in a climactic battle scene, and managing to create fire at the end of the novel.
 Skulduggery offers to help her master her magical abilities, so that she can assist him in adventures to come.
 Her main strengths, however, are her intelligence, her will and determination.

 According to the novel's magical premise, knowing someone's given name gives you a limited amount of power over them.
 China Sorrows knows Stephanie's name, and uses this knowledge to prevent Stephanie from rescuing Skulduggery.
 Stephanie is thus forced to take on the name Valkyrie Cain.
 Taking this name seals her given name, keeping others from controlling her, and breaks China's hold on her, allowing her to save Skulduggery.
 Although known as Valkyrie by other characters from this point onwards, Landy continues to refer to her in the third-person as Stephanie in the first book, and Skulduggery chooses to call her Valkyrie.
 However, for the rest of the series, she is known as Valkyrie.

-She got her name from the Norse warrior women who guard Valhalla (she is familiar with the term, and even recognizes the "Ride of the Valkyries", when she is woken by it at her house), and she got her last name from the word Cain.
+She was given her name from the Norse warrior women who, in-universe, guard Valhalla (she is familiar with the term, and even recognizes the "Ride of the Valkyries", when she is woken by it at her house), and she got her last name from the word Cain.
 Skulduggery Pleasant introduced the word to her, claiming that she had a "penchant for raising Cain", meaning that she makes trouble.

 Tanith Low

-Tanith Low is a master swords-woman who is first introduced while battling a troll on Westminster Bridge in the first book.
+Tanith Low is a master swordswoman who is first introduced within the text whenever the character is battling a troll on Westminster Bridge in the first book.
 Tanith does not work for the Elders (who are the leaders of the magical communities which are mainly divided by country), because she has a natural distrust of authority.
 Instead she merely, as Springheeled Jack says in 'Playing With Fire', "deals out what she calls justice".
 She is English and originally lived in London.
 Tanith Low's job is to apprehend or otherwise kill criminals and evil creatures who threaten national security.

 Originally Derek Landy planned to kill off Tanith Low in the first book, but when he brought it to his editors they said it would be "too sad for the readers."
 So Derek Landy agreed that he would keep her alive as long as he can torture her in some way in every book she is in.
 Despite common belief, he does not hate Tanith Low, as he stated in his Down Under tour in Perth on 20 August 2012.